5 Things that Will Make You Want to Raise Pigs

-5 Reasons to Start Raising Pigs on Your Homestead
+7 Reasons to Raise Pigs on Your Homestead

-Reason #1: You get more meat for your money.
+Reason #1: You get more food for your money.

-If you are raising animals for meat then you want to get the most return possible out of your investment.
+If you are raising animals for meat, then you will want to get the most return possible out of your investment.
 I have found that pigs allow me to do this the best as a small homesteader.
-You can raise one cow calf pair per 3 acres, but you can raise 10-20 pigs per 1 acre (10 if pasture is the only source of feed).
+You can raise one cow-calf pair per 3 acres, but you can raise 10-20 pigs per 1 acre (10 if pasture is the only source of feed).

 Reason #2: You can turn pigs into profit.